 This recipe for Slow Cooker French Onion Soup allows the lowly onion, the bridesmaid never the bride of the culinary world, to show off its star quality.
 How many savory recipes, particularly soup recipes, can you think of that don’t include the onion?
 Not many!
 It always seems to be there….the little background note that is sliced and diced into obscurity in thousands of recipes.
 Poor little onion, a sort of Rodney Dangerfield of ingredients, that get’s it’s chance to be a headliner act in Slow Cooker French Onion Soup.

-Bill and I have been eating a lot of soup lately.
-Maybe it’s the dreary, grey stormy days that we have been having lately with snowstorms and ice storms and nights as cold as -31F, that makes a big bowl of steaming soup so comforting.
+I have been eating a lot of soup lately.
+Maybe it’s the dreary, grey stormy days that we’ve been having lately with snowstorms and ice storms and nights as cold as -20F, that makes a big bowl of steaming soup so comforting.
 Certainly the aroma of a big pot of soup fills the house a fragrance more appetizing than any potpourri.
 Sometimes I make soup on the kitchen woodstove but when I need the soup to take care of itself on those busy days that I can’t babysit the woodstove, I rely on my slow cooker.
 The good old crock pot has been my favorite small appliance for years.
+Without a doubt it made feeding a family that had a construction worker husband and three boys at lot easier.
 I bought my first one in 1976 and have never been without one since.
-Over the years I have perfected my slow cooker recipes and have quite a repertoire of them.
+Over the years I have perfected my slow cooker techniques and have quite a repertoire of recipes.
 This one for Slow Cooker French Onion Soup is a favorite because it is yummy, economical and so easy to prepare even a beginner can have great success with it.

 Note that the starting of this soup can be done in two ways – in the crock pot from the beginning or transferred from the sauté pan.
 Both come out good and starting it in the crock pot can save you time if you are in a rush.
+But consider these things.
+A raw onion can add a lot of moisture to the dish.
 So if you need to get it together quick, just throw all the ingredients in the slow cooker and turn it on.
-But taking the slower route of caramelizing the onions in the sauté pan can add a depth of flavor that is truly yummy!
-Try both and let us know what you think!
+But taking the slower route of caramelizing the onions in the sauté pan can add a depth of flavor that is truly yummy and improves the final texture!
+Try both and let us know what you think

 - Category: Soup